 STEP 3: Once you click the New Desktop icon, you’ll see the option of Desktop 1 & Desktop 2.
 While the Desktop 1 is the desktop which you were currently working on, the desktop 2 will be the new desktop.

-STEP 4: You can open a seemingly infinite number of such virtual Multiple desktops by pressing the New Desktop icon again and again.
+STEP 4: You can open a seemingly infinite number of such Windows 10 virtual desktops by pressing the New Desktop icon again and again.

 Check Also: How to fix 100% Disk Usage in Windows 10